-Art-Decor has more than 25 years of experience in conservation and restoration with his own company Art-Decor.
+Randolph Algera has almost 30 years of experience in conservation and restoration with his own company Art-Decor.
 He has been in the craft for 40 years.
 The company deals with painted (historical) interior spaces and painted objects, from the 17th - 20th century.
 This concerns the (preventive) conservation and restoration of (decorative) finishes and wall- and ceiling paintings.
-Archival research is also carried out.
-The color examination takes place in situ and is accurately documented.
+Archival and laboratory research are also carried out.
+The different color reseaches are accurately documented.

 Art-Decor represents different disciplines.
 Randolph Algera holds the Master's degree in three specializations: painting, wall covering and brush techniques.
-He is a recognized conservator and affiliated with RN (Restauratoren Nederland) and the ARA (Art Restorers Association).
+He is recognized as restorer and affiliated with RN (Restauratoren Nederland) and the ARA (Art Restorers Association).
 He regularly follows (universal) studies to keep his professional knowledge and skills up to date.

 TEAM OF SPECIALISTS

 Art-Decor works with a team of specialists that is structurally involved in activities, training and developments at home and abroad.
 Our strength is that we are excellently trained in restoration besides as in craftsmanship and art.
 We have years of experience.
 This lets us stand out above other restorers.
 We have a responsible vision of conservation and restoration, in which we endorse the restoration ethics.

 AWARDS / NOMINATIONS